314pies/ParrelSync/README.md

 Check out [the doc](https://github.com/314pies/ParrelSync/wiki/List-of-APIs) to view the APIs list.

 ## How does it work?
 ParrelSync linked clone's ```Asset```, ```Packages``` and ```ProjectSettings``` folder to the  original project by creating a  [symbolic link](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink), so that the cloned instance can refer back to the original folder and keep all the asset "sync".
-Serialization and saving are also blocked on the cloned instance for proecting the original assets.
+Serialization and saving are also beed disabled on the cloned instance for proecting the original assets.
 All cloned projects are be placed right next to the original project with suffix *"_clone"*.
 You should see something like this in the folder hierarchy.
 ```
 /ProjectName